 As a trusted advisor to startups and high-growth companies looking to navigate this uncharted territory, our job at BMV is to keep brands moving in a way that allows them to sustain momentum without coming across as tone-deaf.
 Looking broadly at the response to the pandemic, we’re seeing far too many examples of brands who are forcefully injecting themselves into conversations they have no business being in, or executing marketing campaigns as if the crises we face isn’t happening altogether.

 As we forge ahead through these extraordinary times with our clients, we’re taking (and sharing) notes on how to continue telling a brands’ story through startup PR and other marketing channels during sensitive times.
 Here’s a look at some of the council we’re giving.

 Get honest organically, with your brand-self.

 First and foremost, brands and their teams need to survey the landscape to decide whether or not they have value to the coronavirus conversation.

-Our team is already seeing a rise in consumer frustration as brands appear to be using COVID-19 in altruistic ways.
+Our team is already seeing a rise in consumer frustration as brands appear to use COVID-19 in altruistic ways.
 Luckily for many companies out there, particularly those whose products fit naturally into the whiplash-like digital transformation that our personal and business lives have taken, their marketing response looks more thoughtful.

 But there is a caveat here.
 Even if what you are doing is a value add to the world in light of COVID-19, attempting a power grab during these trying times will surely have a negative impact.
 Only after brands have evaluated what they have (or don’t have) to offer should they resume any media or marketing efforts.